 Interested in learning more about the people and organizations that are fighting to preserve land in your neighborhood and from coast to coast?
 Check out these groups dedicated to open land preservation to learn more!
-National Organizations American Farmland Trust The Trust for Public Lands USDA’s Natural Resources Conservation Service Land Trust Alliance Local/Regional Organizations Foothills Land Conservancy: Southern Appalachian Mountains, […]
+National Organizations American Farmland Trust: The mission of American Farmland Trust is to save the land that sustains us by protecting […]

 Who is shining a spotlight on and sharing information about community gardening?
-Here’s a running collection of news stories, in print, on TV, and on the internet, about how community gardening is improving the lives of people across the continent!
+Here’s a running collection of media stories, in print, on TV, and on the internet, about how community gardening is improving the lives of people across the continent!
 Nelson Mandela – Prisoner, Rooftop Food Gardener: Excerpt from Nelson Mandela’s Autobiography Long Walk to […]

 Here is a list of resources that will help address basic questions about community gardening and horticulture.

 Do you have limited space around you, but plenty above?
-Rooftop gardening is a growing trend, especially in urban locations, and there are an increasing number of links and resources available to help you plant a successful harvest above your head.
+Gardening on rooftops is a growing trend, especially in urban locations, and there are an increasing number of links and resources available to help you plant a successful harvest above your head.